 5. University and campus resources

-See this Communications strategy template, put together to help you develop and share your strategy with colleagues and to prompt you to consider some of the most important factors and actions that will help you to communicate effectively.
+You might want to refer this Communications strategy template, put together to help you develop and share your comms strategy with colleagues and to prompt you to consider some of the most important factors and actions that will help you to communicate effectively.

 1. Who do you need to connect with?

-Who do you need to engage with as you design and carry out your research? [your ‘stakeholders’]
+Who do you need to communicate with as you design, carry out and disseminate your research? [your ‘stakeholders’]

-Research groups and PIs will all have their own access to stakeholders and the Primary Care Unit has access to large networks and named contacts across the University, CUHP, the region and our national clinical and policy partners, to help us let people know about our work.
-Check in with Lucy Lloyd (the Unit’s Communications Manager) to get help mapping your stakeholders and reaching these networks.
+Research groups and PIs will have well developed relationships with key stakeholders and the Primary Care Unit has access to large networks and named contacts across the University, CUHP, the region and our national clinical and policy partners, to help us connect.

 Rule of no surprises: work with your PI and keep in touch with your funder, noting any requirements they have for communications

 2. What is your message?

-WHY did you conduct this research? a straightforward explanation of your research question and the context in which you are working.
+WHY this research matters? a straightforward explanation of why you selected your research question and the context in which you are working.

-HOW did you answer your research question? a simple description of your method, in lay terms
+HOW did you answer your research question? a simple description of your method, in lay terms, noting important limitations.

 So you’ve had your journal article accepted – congratulations!

-But remember….99% of people (or so) don’t read academic journals.
+But remember….most people (even experts) don’t read academic journals.
 So don’t miss this milestone – it’s an opportunity to communicate your research outside the academic community as well as to drive readership and citations amongst academics.
-You’ll maximise your chances to deliver impact and help make the case for future research.
+You’ll maximise your chances to deliver impact by raising your reputation for expertise in your field.
 Overall, you’ll be responding to funder and ultimately taxpayer expectations that research should have purpose and deliver improvements in the world we all live in.